 We see later in Acts 16:34 that the jailer and his entire family did believe.
 Paul was not saying that the jailer’s family would be saved if the jailer believed.
 All family members had to believe in Jesus Christ on their own, and they did.
 As a result they were all saved.

 Both passages are all about having faith in God.
 God wants us to believe Him and accept Jesus Christ as our Lord and Savior.
-You may want to look at this next link and see what it means to believe in Jesus Christ as Lord and Savior.
+You may want to visit the page Searching for God to see what it means to believe in Jesus Christ as Lord and Savior.